 }

-Thus, the vulnerability of unhandled exceptions as documented in ISO/IEC TR 24772-1:2019 clause 6.36 does not apply for checked exceptions.
+Thus, the vulnerability of unhandled exceptions as documented in ISO/IEC 24772-1:2024 6.36 does not apply for checked exceptions.
 The vulnerability does exist for unchecked exceptions.

 Checked exceptions should not simply be suppressed by catching the exceptions with an empty or trivial catch block.
 The catch block must either recover from the exceptional condition, rethrow the exception by propagating it to an enclosing scope or throw an exception that is appropriate to the context of the catch block.